elastic/apm/specs/agents/tracing-spans-limit.md

 This strategy MUST be implemented by all agents.
 Ideally, the other mechanisms limit the amount of spans enough so that the hard limit does not kick in.

+Agents SHOULD also [collect statistics about dropped spans](tracing-spans-dropped-stats.md) when implementing this spec.

 ### Configuration option `transaction_max_spans`

 Limits the amount of spans that are recorded per transaction.